 I remember the very first picture I had ever seen of New Zealand as a kid, was of these stunning underground caves.
 It looked as though the milky way descended from the sky, to reflect off a subterranean sea.
 I longed to go and see this wondrous place.

-The caves are illuminated by glow worms unique to New Zealand — their tails are bioluminescent, hence you see the light.
-Whether you explore the caves by raft, or as part of a blackwater tubing experience — seeing this tiny galaxy of living lights is bound to leave you mesmerized.
+The caves are illuminated by glow worms unique to New Zealand — their tails are bioluminescent, hence the light.
+Whether you explore the caves by raft, or as part of a blackwater tubing experience — seeing this tiny galaxy of living lights is mesmerizing.

 - Waitomo is a renowned tourist destination, keep the crowds in mind as you make your bookings.
-In my research, I read horror stories of folks who booked larger boat cruises, and were disappointed with their experience — because of obnoxious, loud tourists & shrieking kids.
+In my research, I read horror stories of folks who booked larger boat cruises, and were disappointed with their experience — because of obnoxious, loud tourists & shrieking kids (I used to be one of them, and I feel your pain!).
 My recommendation is to go for a smaller sized, intimate tour that will allow you to appreciate the serenity & awe of the cave.
 The tour group I used & loved was Spellbound Tours.